Windows Frequently Asked Questions¶

 and there is no equivalent Windows module available.

-Ansible 2.8 has added experimental support for using the SSH connection plugin
+Ansible 2.8 has added an experimental option to use the SSH connection plugin

 to manage Windows hosts.
 To connect to Windows hosts over SSH, you must install and configure the Win32-OpenSSH